Phenserine

-The research of phenserine, initially patented by the National Institute on Aging (NIA), has been suspended since phase III of clinical trials in 2006, conducted right after the drug licenses were issued.
-The abandonment of the clinical trials led to disapproval by FDA.
-The retrospective meta-analysis of the phenserine research proposed that its clinical invalidation was arisen from methodological issues that were not impeccably settled before proceeding to the subsequent clinical phases.
+The development of phenserine, initially patented by the National Institute on Aging (NIA), was suspended following phase III clinical trials conducted in 2006, shortly after licensing agreements were issued.
+Because the clinical trials were not completed, the FDA did not approve the drug.
+A retrospective meta-analysis of phenserine research suggested that its clinical invalidation arose from unresolved methodological issues that were not adequately addressed prior to progression into later-phase trials.

-Phenserine was introduced as an inhibitor of acetylcholinesterase (AChE) and demonstrated significant alleviation in numerous neuropathological manifestations, improving cognitive functions of the brain.
-The ameliorative mechanism involves both cholinergic and non-cholinergic pathways.
+Phenserine was initially developed as an acetylcholinesterase (AChE) inhibitor and demonstrated significant amelioration of several neuropathological features, alongside improvements in cognitive functions.
+Its therapeutic effects involve both cholinergic and non-cholinergic mechanisms.

-The clinical translatable doses of phenserine show relatively high tolerability and rarely manifest severe adverse effects.
-With respect to overdosing of the drug (20 mg/kg), a few cholinergic adverse effects were reported, including nausea and tremor which are not life-threatening.
+Clinically translatable doses of phenserine have demonstrated relatively high tolerability and rarely produce severe adverse effects.
+At supratherapeutic doses (approximately 20 mg/kg), a limited number of cholinergic adverse effects—such as nausea and tremor—have been reported; these effects are not considered life-threatening.